afplabor2019/asd123/DentalWebsiteProject/Documents/Records/Record_11.11.md

 ## Record

-__Topic of discussion:__ Discussing the preparation of a system plan.
+__Topic of discussion:__ Discussing the appropriateness of the design

 __Locale:__ Eszterházy Károly University in Eger